Olmec colossal heads: Olmec civilization

 The Olmec civilization developed in the lowlands of southeastern Mexico between 1500 and 400 BC.
 The Olmec heartland lies on the Gulf Coast of Mexico within the states of Veracruz and Tabasco, an area measuring approximately 275 km east to west and extending about 100 km inland from the coast.
-The Olmecs are regarded as the first civilization to develop in Mesoamerica and the Olmec heartland is one of six cradles of civilization worldwide, the others being the Norte Chico culture of South America, the Erlitou culture of China's Yellow River, the Indus Valley civilization of the Indian subcontinent, the civilization of ancient Egypt in Africa, and the Sumerian civilization of ancient Iraq.
+The Olmecs are regarded as the first civilization to develop in Mesoamerica and the Olmec heartland is one of six cradles of civilization worldwide, the others being the Norte Chico culture of South America, the Erlitou culture of China's Yellow River, the Indus Valley civilization of the Indian subcontinent, the civilization of ancient Egypt in Africa, and the Sumerian civilization of ancient Mesopotamia (Iraq).
 Of these, only the Olmec civilization developed in a lowland tropical forest setting.

 The Olmecs were one of the first inhabitants of the Americas to construct monumental architecture and to settle in towns and cities, predated only by the Caral civilization.
 They were also the first people in the Americas to develop a sophisticated style of stone sculpture.
 In the first decade of the 21st century, evidence emerged of Olmec writing, with the earliest examples of Olmec hieroglyphs dating to around 650 BC.
-Examples of script have been found on roller stamps and stone artifacts; the texts are short and have been partially deciphered based on their similarity to other Mesoamerican scripts.
+Examples of script have been found on roller stamps and stone artefacts; the texts are short and have been partially deciphered based on their similarity to other Mesoamerican scripts.
 The evidence of complex society developing in the Olmec heartland has led to the Olmecs being regarded as the "Mother Culture" of Mesoamerica, although this concept remains controversial.

 Some of the Olmecs' rulers seem to have served religious functions.
 The city of San Lorenzo was succeeded as the main centre of the civilization by La Venta in about 900 BC, with Tres Zapotes and Laguna de los Cerros possibly sharing the role; other urban centres were much less significant.
 The nature and degree of the control exercised by the centres over a widespread rural population remains unclear.
 Very fine Olmec art, much clearly made for an elite, survives in several forms, notably Olmec figurines, and larger sculptures such as The Wrestler.
 The figurines have been recovered in large numbers and are mostly in pottery; these were presumably widely available to the population.
-Together with these, of particular relevance to the colossal heads are the "Olmec-style masks" in stone, so called because none have yet been excavated in circumstances that allow the proper archaeological identification of an Olmec context.
+Together with these, of particular relevance to the colossal heads are the "Olmec-style masks" in stone, so called because none has yet been excavated in circumstances that allow the proper archaeological identification of an Olmec context.
 These evocative stone face masks present both similarities and differences to the colossal heads.
-Two thirds of Olmec monumental sculpture represents the human form, and the colossal heads fall within this major theme of Olmec art.
+Two thirds of Olmec monumental sculptures represent the human form, and the colossal heads fall within this major theme of Olmec art.